yohpooh/M-E-R-N/README.md

   * This is my first time learning MERN so I followed the whole tutorial
   * This is the link of the crash course that I taked.
 [MERN Stack Tutorial](https://www.youtube.com/watch?v=O3BUHwfHf84)
 * Expense Tracker Website (Folder Name: expense-tracker-website)
+  * This project is a little bit 30% my idea and 70% youtube tutorials.
+  * This is a Expenses Tracker but there are already a lot of that in the tutorial so i used that in my advantage to make the project fast and tweak some of the code to my liking.
+  * This projects has a lot of features including:
     * User Authentication
     * Dashboard Overview
     * Income Management
     * Expense Management
     * Interactive Charts
     * Recent Transactions
     * Expense & Income Reports
     * Mobile Responsive UI
     * Intuitive Navigation
     * Delete Functionality